dracory/taskstore/README.md

 - Flexibility: Schedule tasks to run at specific intervals or on demand.
 - Ease of use: Define tasks using a simple interface and integrate with your existing application.

-### 4. How do I create a task in TaskStore?
+### 4. How do I create a task definition in TaskStore?
-To create a task, you'll need to implement the TaskHandlerInterface and provide a Handle method that contains the task's logic.
+To create a task definition, you'll need to implement the TaskHandlerInterface and provide a Handle method that contains the task's logic.
 You can also extend the TaskHandlerBase struct for additional features.

 ### 5. How do I schedule a task to run in the background?
-Use the TaskEnqueueByAlias method to add a task to the background queue.
-You can specify the interval at which the queue is processed using the QueueRunGoroutine method.
+Use the TaskEnqueueByAlias method to add a task to the background task queue.
+You can specify the interval at which the task queue is processed using the QueueRunGoroutine method.

 ### 6. Can I monitor the status of tasks?
 Yes, TaskStore provides methods to list tasks, check their status, and view task details.